Surf Forecasts:

 Best Forecast Surf Conditions for Chicken Run Bashams Beach this week:

-The surf forecast for Chicken Run Bashams Beach over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Jul 09) at 6PM.
-The primary swell is predicted to be 1.7m and 17s period.
+The surf forecast for Chicken Run Bashams Beach over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 18) at 6AM.
+The primary swell is predicted to be 1.3m and 14s period with a secondary swell of 1.2m and 14s.
 The wind is predicted to be offshore as the swell arrives.

 | Wave Type | Time (ACST) & Date | Wave Height & Period |